 In spite of customs and regulations, research has shown that baby's names do not dramatically affect their success as adults.
 Instead, according to a study published in the book "Freakonomics," name choices reflect more on the parents than on the children [source: Cabot].
 For example, in the U.S., Misty and Joey correlated to parents with lower education levels while Dov and Lucienne came from more educated groups.
 Likewise, a socially undesirable name does not foreshadow a lackluster future for the person [source: Flora].
 Nevertheless, for the three babies reportedly named ESPN after the sports television station in 2006 [source: Associated Press], going through role call at school might not be a cakewalk.

-For more information on identity, read the links on the next page.
+For more information on identity, read the links below.